INVESTOR ALERT: Pomerantz Law Firm Reminds Investors With Losses On Their Investment In Ready Capital Corporation Of Class Action Lawsuit And Upcoming Deadlines - RC

 [Click here for information about joining the class action]

 On March 3, 2025, Ready Capital announced its fourth quarter and full year 2024 financial results, reporting fourth quarter 2024 net loss of $1.80 per share and full year 2024 net loss of $2.52 per share.
-The Company explained had to take "decisive actions to stabilize" its "balance sheet going forward by fully reserving for all of our nonperforming loans in our CRE portfolio."
-This included, among other actions, taking $284 million in combined Current Expected Credit Loss ("CECL") and valuation allowances in order to mark the Company's non-performing loans to current values.
-The Company further revealed that its total leverage increased to "3.8x," up from the prior quarter's total leverage of "3.3x."
+The Company explained had to take“decisive actions to stabilize” its“balance sheet going forward by fully reserving for all of our nonperforming loans in our CRE portfolio.”
+This included, among other actions, taking $284 million in combined Current Expected Credit Loss (“CECL”) and valuation allowances in order to mark the Company's non-performing loans to current values.
+The Company further revealed that its total leverage increased to up from the prior quarter's total leverage of

 On this news, Ready's stock price fell $1.86 per share, or 26.84%, to close at $5.07 per share on March 3, 2025.